Elijah Moore Player Prop Bets for NFL Week 13 | New York vs. Philadelphia 12/5/2021

 Recent Performances

-- In last week's matchup with the Texans, Moore caught four passes for 46 yards while being targeted eight times.
+- In last week's game against the Texans, Moore was targeted eight times and recorded four catches for 46 yards.

-- In his last three games, Moore has caught 15 passes for 231 yards and two touchdowns.
-He was targeted 25 times, and averaged 77.0 yards per game.
+- Moore has caught 15 passes on 25 targets for 231 yards and two touchdowns, averaging 77.0 yards in his last three games.

 Moore's New York Teammates